Skip to primary navigation

 1924 - Neta Green and her sisters on the grass banks at Cottesloe.
 This was a popular spot to come for holidays for the Green family.

 1933 - Neta Green/Fisher and her sisters often came to Cottesloe beach for their holidays.
 They lived near Dangin in the Wheatbelt.
-When Colin arrived he was brought to Cottesloe beach which was to become so much of his later life.
+When Colin was born he was brought to Cottesloe beach as a child which was to become so much a part of his later life.
 His ashes were scattered off Cottesloe Groyne in 2009.

 1933 - Pop Fisher and Neta Green at Cottesloe courting.
 The Fisher family and the Green family would spend their holidays at Cottesloe from the early 1900's at Cottesloe beach.